April 23, 2020

 • Integration of other devices & functionalities, such as music speakers, security features, etc.

 At Lightfair, DMF Lighting was a great example of a downlight manufacturer offering a wide variety of options along with very high performance.
-When asked about the most important trends, Susie Minton, Director/Marketing & Business Development for DMF Lighting said “A smaller footprint and modular systems
+When asked about the most important trends, Susie Minton, Director/Marketing & Business Development for DMF Lighting said “A smaller footprint and modular systems…such an approach adds significant flexibility in the design, installation, and maintenance of the fixtures.
+The installation and updating of downlights used to be a construction project.
+Today’s compact and modular designs ensure the downlight meets the needs of the space today and into the future.”

 Jeff Spencer, Acuity Brands Lighting VP & General Manager/Residential shared, “The use of downlights in a space is growing in popularity, particularly for new homes as they make spaces look larger and more modern, and designers believe they can decrease the time it takes to sell a home while increasing its perceived value.
-Current downlighting product trends take advantage of the new properties of LED technology relative to traditional sources with features such as switchable lumens, switchable color temperatures, can-less downlights, and shallow plenum
+Current downlighting product trends take advantage of the new properties of LED technology relative to traditional sources with features such as switchable lumens, switchable color temperatures, can-less downlights, and shallow plenum…while maintaining the desired performance of the traditional sources with features like warm dim and 90 CRI.”

 “For the future, I think we will continue to see smaller-scale fixtures that can still emit light in a similar way as today’s downlights.”